Vanhicia/ChatSystem_Java/README.md

 Open `ChatSystemServlet` directory in Eclipse and run `userLogin.jsp`

-*NOTE : This improved version does not finished yet.
+*NOTE : This improved version is not finished yet.
 You can log in and log out but your remote user will not see you and could not contact you for the moment.*

 #### 2. Usage - Demo
 *NOTE : To chat you should have at least two computers*